 Find out from local agencies the steps you need to take to register a business name, recieve a tax number and other important details to ensure you are running a legitimate business.
 Do a search for things like: Local economic development corporations, chamber of commerce, tax requirements(state,provincial,federal).

-What Supplies and Equipment Will You Need to Buy?
+What Supplies and Equipment Do You Need to Buy?

 In the section below I will share my list of tools, supplies and spa equipment you will need to get started.